joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7083546/2026/03/04/newcastle-man-utd-ramsey-fernandes/

 **How Every Senator Voted on the Iran War Powers Resolution**\
-`The Senate is voting on a measure to rein in the use of military force in Iran.`\
+`The Senate rejected on a measure to rein in the use of military force in Iran.`\
 https://nytimes.com/interactive/2026/03/04/us/iran-war-powers.html

 **Newsom Compares Israel to ‘Apartheid State,’ Questions Military Support**\